omahs/erigon/docs/readthedocs/source/types.rst

 **txdata.GasLimit**

-Maximun amount of units of gas the transaction can use.
+Maximum amount of units of gas the transaction can use.

 **txdata.Recipient**